Oil Pulls Back After Stocks Data

-Oil prices continued to slide Wednesday after U.S. inventory data showed that stockpiles of crude oil rose last week.
+Oil prices were mixed Wednesday, with the U.S. benchmark ending the day lower after inventory data showed that the amount of oil in storage increased, while the global benchmark rose slightly.

 Continue Reading Below